thelulzy/Pax-Dei-Notes/content/index.md

 ---
-title: Lulz' TFEE mind palace
+title: THE FINALS history
 ---
-Welcome to my web of thoughts and research regarding THE FINALS Easter Egg Hunt.
-I joined in on the hunt during T2E, an thus the majority of *my* research begins there and works forward.
+Welcome to my web of thoughts and research regarding the history of THE FINALS Easter Egg Hunt.

 I have begun documenting past tiers, primarily using [Flex4d's TFEE document](https://docs.google.com/document/d/1CLzGtj2w2elVkqEdPV6NgqRiszNAxnwIANXHK-Pa1Bk)